What Price Hollywood?: Production

 The film's original title was The Truth About Hollywood.
-Adela Rogers St. Johns loosely based her plot on the experiences of actress Colleen Moore and her husband, alcoholic producer John McCormick (1893-1961), and the life and death of director Tom Forman, who committed suicide following a nervous breakdown.
+Adela Rogers St. Johns loosely based her plot on the experiences of actress Colleen Moore and her husband, alcoholic producer John McCormick (1893–1961), and the life and death of director Tom Forman, who committed suicide following a nervous breakdown.

 Producer David O. Selznick wanted to cast Clara Bow as the female lead, but executives at RKO's New York offices were hesitant to invest in a Hollywood story because similar projects had been unsuccessful in the past.
 By the time that Selznick convinced them that the project had potential, Bow was committed to another film.
 Constance Bennett considered What Price Hollywood? her greatest film.

-Four years after the film was released, Selznick approached Cukor and asked him to direct A Star Is Born (1937) starring Janet Gaynor and Fredric March.
-The plot was so similar to that of What Price Hollywood? that Cukor declined.
+Selznick initially promised writer-director Rowland Brown the direction of What Price Hollywood; after Brown rewrote the script, however, Selznick replaced him with George Cukor.
+Four years after the film was released, Selznick hired Brown to direct the next incarnation of the script, altered and renamed A Star Is Born and set to feature Janet Gaynor and Fredric March, but Brown refused to rewrite the script, saying that it required no changing, upon which Selznick fired Brown.
+Selznick then approached Cukor and asked him to direct, but Cukor felt the plot was still so similar to that of What Price Hollywood? that he declined.
+Selznick himself claimed credit for the original story.
 RKO executives considered filing a plagiarism suit against Selznick International Pictures because of the similarities in the story, but eventually opted against legal action.
+In the event, none of the original writers of What Price Hollywood? received credit.
 Cukor would later direct the 1954 musical version of A Star Is Born starring Judy Garland and James Mason.

 Note that despite the film's interrogatory title, neither of the two contemporary posters shown here do end with that punctuation.